kevinmainairungu/AboutMe/README.md

 ## To Do List

-Add the various things that you are working on.

-- [ ] Adding bounce animations to the home screen
+- [x] Adding a findViewById resource instance for the images
-- [x] Creating a gallery
+- [x] Binding data
-- [x] Updating the App to gradle 4.0
+- [x] Updating the App to gradle 5.x
-- [x] Praying that this thing works
-- [ ] Adding various potatoes to be eaten in the couch
+- [X] Button for the 'done' functionality
+- [ ] Creating additional activities for more details
-- [ ] Building a castle in the air
+- [ ] Add recycler view
-- [ ] Listening to new music from my favourite artist
+- [ ] Link to projects